respu/memcached-cpp/README.md

 The get command is a little more complicated as it's the only one which waits on a response from the server(s).
 It's consists of two steps - sending the request and waiting for the result.
 When the user calls get a `std::promise` is created whose `std::future` is returned to the user, he can now wait for it to become ready.
-On the server side, the future is bound via a `std::shared_ptr`(if `boost::asio` would support moving on its completion-handlers, the shared_ptr wouldn't be necessary) to the a completion handler which is then `post`ed.
+On the server side, the future is bound via a `std::shared_ptr`(if `boost::asio` would support moving on its completion-handlers, the shared_ptr wouldn't be necessary) to a completion handler which is then `post`ed.
 The completion handler - executed in the callback handler thread - now moves the promise to a deque which stores all the promises for the current server and sends the actual memcached write command to the server.
 When the client connects to the server, a `boost::asio::async_read_until` handler is set which now waits for the server to respond with data.
 The data is received in a three-phase approach which was selected to be usable on multi-get(that is currently not implemented, though).
 In the first phase the message header is read to extract the size of the data package, which is then read and finally the message endmarker, after that it waits for the message header again.
 In the last phase the received data is set to the promise and the promise is discarded from the internal deque.
 Every callback sets the async_read for the next.
 All data sharing happens either via `std::future` or via `boost::asio::io_service::post` as such no additional synchronization is needed here.